 Rugged, remote, and treacherous; the rocky island located just off the western coast of Ireland is one of the dangerous tourist destinations in the world.
 Home to 600 uneven steps that lead to ancient monasteries, getting on to the site of Skellig Michael Mountain is quite a challenge as tourists have to take an hour-long boat across rough waters, and in many instances, boats cannot even dock because of high tides.
 While tourism is on rising after this spot was featured in Star Wars The Force Awakens, the government became wary due to the rock falls, rough weather conditions, and safety issues on the island.
 Only 4 boat licenses are granted every year and a limited number of tourists get a chance to visit Skellig Michael Mountain.

 The perilous salt lake in northern Tanzania is one of the most caustic areas on earth that calcifies animals into stones.
 Yes, it’s real!
-The highly-reflective and chemically dense waters of Lake Natron seems like a glass door that dupes hovering birds thinking they’re flying over an empty space.
+The highly reflective and chemically dense waters of Lake Natron seem like a glass door that dupes hovering birds thinking they’re flying over an empty space.
 The moment they land on the lake, their body corrodes within minutes.
 A few years back, a helicopter pilot became prey to the same illusion and his helicopter crashed and was rapidly corroded by the alkaline water of the deadly lake.
 The spectacular sight of this scariest lake draws many researchers, photographers, and tourists towards it, however, one needs to be careful while visiting this dangerous spot in Africa.
+Lake Natron is considered one of the Most Dangerous Places in the World.

 Experiencing an extreme climatic condition tests the endurance level and that is why many people visit the remote village, Oymyakon in eastern Siberia, Russia.
 What makes it dangerous is the fact that it is permanently the coldest inhabited place on earth.
 Also referred to as the coldest village on earth, Oymyakon is a chilling dangerous place where not everyone can survive.
 In 1924, the temperature fell to 96 degrees below zero Fahrenheit which in itself is a record that no other place on earth has ever recorded.
 A person visiting this side of earth needs courage as even the eyelashes and saliva freeze into painful little needles that prick the face as people walk down the street.